 If there is fracture through this lesion a dependent bony fragment may be seen, and this is known as the fallen fragment sign.

-CT and MRI add little to the diagnosis, but are however helpful in eliminating other entities that can potentially mimic a simple bone cyst (see differential diagnosis below).
+CT and MRI add little to the diagnosis, however, can be helpful in eliminating other entities that can potentially mimic a simple bone cyst (see differential diagnosis below).

-Usually there no fluid-fluid levels unless there has been a complication with haemorrhage.
+Usually there no fluid-fluid levels unless there has been a complication with hemorrhage.

 Treatment and prognosis

-Intervention is usually not required for asymptomatic lesion.
-If large and threatening to fracture, or causing deformity then intra-lesional steroid injection can be performed 3-5.
+Intervention is usually not required for an asymptomatic lesion.
+If large and threatening to fracture, or causing deformity then an intralesional steroid injection can be performed 3-5.
 If fractured the bone usually heals normally 5.
-In some instances surgery with curettage and bone grafting is required.
+In some instances, surgery with curettage and bone grafting is required.